How To Improve Your Net Promoter Score?

 Collect More Feedback

 It’s essential to launch multiple feedback channels to maximise response rate to the NPS surveys.
 It would help if you offered surveys across both your desktop, mobile experiences, SMS messages and non-digital touch points.
-While you could create such tool in-house, we encourage firms to use collection tools that support feedback collection across a variety of user interfaces, such as solutions offered by Usabilla.
+While you could create such a tool in-house, we encourage firms to use collection tools that support feedback collection across a variety of user interfaces.

 Always be sensitive to where you put your feedback channel.
 It shouldn’t interrupt the user’s experience, and it shouldn’t feel like a chore.
 Make it voluntary, short, and fun.
 Your data collection point is a touchpoint like any other and can make or break an impression of the brand.